davinci-gallery/davinci-sdk/readme.md

 ## Collections

-All NFTs will be added to collections, most NFTs will be grouped in public DaVinci collections that oyu can choose according to the media type as:
+All NFTs will be added to collections, most NFTs will be grouped in public DaVinci collections that you can choose according to the media type as:

 ```
 sdk.collection.image